What are Gerber files and how they are used in PCB manufacturing process

 - Schematic Netlist

 - Readme File

-Last, but definitely not the least, it is important to work closely with your contract manufacturer to ensure that you provide the necessary details for best results.
+Last, but definitely not least, it is important to work closely with your contract manufacturer to ensure that you provide the necessary details for the best results.

 Mer-Mar Electronics is an ISO 9001:2015 certified company and ITAR (International Traffic in Arms Regulations) compliant manufacturer that delivers one-stop PCB manufacturing services with specialized support, reliable testing, and multi-functional features.
-Our consistent quality and quick turnaround time captivate us to our customers, who look on us as a one-stop shop for all their PCB requirements.
+Our consistent quality and quick turnaround time captivate our customers, who look to us as a one-stop shop for all their PCB requirements.
 To know more contact us at email@example.com or call us on (760) 244-6149.